 When the two women met, they decided to combine their efforts and create a space with a “warm Christian atmosphere.”
 It was designed to help young women cope with the pressure of work, while involving them in activities to build the mind, body and spirit.

 With a global need for education, hostel, and other services for young women, the World YWCA grew quickly—spreading to western and northern Europe, India, and the United States.

-The first world conference of the YWCA was held in 1898 in London, with 326 participants from seventeen countries from around the world.
-It was a pivotal point in the founding of the World YWCA, cementing the principles of unity based on service and faith on a global scale.
+In 1898, the organisation held its first world conference in London, with 326 participants from 17 countries.
+Participants agreed that the World YWCA’s principles should be based on service and faith on a global scale.

-From the European refugee crisis after World War II wars in Europe, to the civil rights struggle in the USA and apartheid in South Africa, YWCAs have been at the forefront of raising the status of women and young women worldwide.
-Today, the YWCA movement empowers women and girls to change lives and change communities in over 120 countries.
+From the European refugee crisis after World War II, to the civil rights struggle in the USA and apartheid in South Africa, YWCAs have remained at the forefront of the women’s movement.
+Today, the World YWCA advances the empowerment, leadership and rights of women, young women and girls in 120 countries around the world.